-If a strawberry from the “more”-centric economy was diluted to become large, its counterpart is condensed.
+If a strawberry from the efficiency-first economy was diluted to become large, its counterpart is condensed.

 In addition to the maximized eating experience, these strawberries have been grown locally and are sold at a farmers’ market in your neighborhood.
 You can buy directly from the people who grew them, feeling great about supporting the local economy.
 You may also learn at the farmer’s stand what it means to grow strawberries, the best season to enjoy them, and a tip or two on how to make delicious strawberry jam.
 And last but not least, you will amaze your family and/or your guests, rejoicing to discover how “real” strawberries taste.